meikpiep/gauguin/README.md

 ### Drawing 'The Siesta' by Paul Gauguin

-Taken from https://www.metmuseum.org/art/collection/search/436449, under Public Domain as mentioned here https://www.metmuseum.org/art/collection/search/436449
+Taken from https://www.metmuseum.org/art/collection/search/436449, under Public Domain.

 ### Signature of Paul Gauguin

-Taken from WikiMedia at https://commons.wikimedia.org/wiki/File:Gauguin_autograph.png, under Public Domain in many countires as the author died in 1903.
+Taken from WikiMedia at https://commons.wikimedia.org/wiki/File:Gauguin_autograph.png, under Public Domain in many countries as the author died in 1903.